Dynamic Local Average Treatment Effects in Time Series: Empirical Evidence on LATE of Monetary Policy

 where $J_{\mathrm{HAC},t_{0}}$ is the Newey-West estimator with $\left\lfloor n_{0}^{1/3}\right\rfloor $ lags applied to $\tilde{D}_{s}^{2}-n_{0}^{-1}\sum_{k\in N_{0}\left(t_{0}+1\right)}\tilde{D}_{k}^{2}$.

 \begin{singlespace} \begin{flushleft}

 \end{flushleft} \end{singlespace}

-The results are shown in Figure \ref{Figure Compliers}.
-Approximately 75\% of observations are classified as compliers.
+The results at the 0.10 significance level are shown in Figure \ref{Figure Compliers}.
+Approximately 62\% of observations are classified as compliers.
 The non-compliers are mostly concentrated in the period from 2010 to mid-2011, which corresponds to the early phase of the zero lower bound (ZLB) period following the 2008\textendash 09 recession.
 During this time, the Fed relied primarily on qualitative forward guidance\textemdash e.g., stating that economic conditions were "likely to warrant exceptionally low levels of the federal funds rate for some time."
 In August 2011, the Fed shifted to more explicit, calendar-based guidance, stating that such conditions were "likely to warrant exceptionally low levels of the federal funds rate at least through mid-2013."
-Thus, the non-complier period aligns with the phase of the ZLB when forward guidance was less aggressive as the policy announcements by then only imply a near zero-rate horizon for the following three to four quarters, significantly shorter than what the ZLB constraint would actually have implied.\footnote{The set of compliers does not coincide with the set of observations in the strongly-identified $\widehat{\pi}$-sample.
-However, this does not necessarily imply a violation of monotonicity {[}cf. Proposition \ref{Proposition: Compliers FS indivdually}{]}.
+Thus, the non-complier period aligns with the phase of the ZLB when forward guidance was less aggressive as the policy announcements by then only imply a near zero-rate horizon for the following three to four quarters, significantly shorter than what the ZLB constraint would actually have implied.
+Non-compliers also appear intermittently between mid-2005 and mid-2006.
+One possible explanation is that this period coincided with the latter stages of the Fed's highly predictable tightening cycle, during which policy rates were increased by 25 basis points at successive meetings and forward guidance emphasized a ``measured pace'' of tightening.
+Because markets largely anticipated these policy actions, FOMC announcements may have conveyed relatively little new information, resulting in weaker local compliance.
+However, these episodes are less persistent than those observed during the early ZLB period.\footnote{The set of compliers does not coincide with the set of observations in the strongly-identified $\widehat{\pi}$-sample.
+However, this does not necessarily imply a violation of monotonicity (cf. Proposition \ref{Proposition: Compliers FS indivdually}).
 First, the complier status is determined via a $t$-test whereas the strongly-identified $\widehat{\pi}$-sample is determined via estimation.
-Second, the complier status is determined by the rolling window variances at each $t$, whereas inclusion in the $\widehat{\pi}$-sample depends on how these variances contribute to the average volatility in the control sample relative to that in the policy sample.}
+Second, the complier status is determined by the rolling window variances at each $t$, whereas inclusion in the $\widehat{\pi}$-sample depends on how these variances contribute to the average volatility in the control sample relative to that in the policy sample.
+In other words, inclusion in the $\widehat{\pi}$-sample is a global criterion, influenced by volatility elsewhere in the sample, while complier status reflects whether the first stage holds individually.}